jianigam/jianigam/README.md

 ## 🧠 Me:

-I enjoy working at the intersection of mathematics and CS, Currently focused on strengthening problem-solving skills, machine learning foundations, and scalable backend systems.
+I enjoy working at the intersection of maths and CS, Currently focused on strengthening problem-solving skills, ML foundations, and scalable backend systems.

 ---